 There is a close relationship at the heart of the narrative; there is a final, major choice that re-orients the character’s actions from existing as something that is done to the town, to something that reflects on the character themself.
 So, the player’s choices matter.
 It’s tagged this way on Steam, too, along with ‘story rich’ and ‘female protagonist.’

 As the Life is Strange universe expands to new American small towns, populated with new introspective young adults and new dark secrets, a microgenre is emerging, and these are the tenets.
 The series offers a broadly non-combative narrative adventure with an inclusive and only lightly supernatural cast.
-It worked for the widely beloved first title, whose first chapter is currently available for free on every platform, with a Nintendo Switch remaster currently in development.
+It worked for the widely beloved first title, whose first chapter is currently available for free on every platform, with a

 But as developers capitalise on the success of the first title, its narrative innovation is increasingly obscured by the generic design of later iterations, which can be reduced to Steam tags: Female Protagonist.
 Choice Matters.